 The phase-out of coal and the investments into economically as well as environmentally sustainable technologies need time and will be a cornerstone in Vattenfall's long-term partnerships as the partnership with the city of Berlin.
-For example, Vattenfall has already invested almost SEK 900 million into an initiative which allows an earlier than originally planned fuel switch from lignite to natural gas.
-The switch will be effective as of May 2017 and it will lower Vattenfall's annual CO2 emissions in Berlin by 600,000 tonnes.
+For example, Vattenfall has already invested almost SEK 900 million into an initiative which allowed an earlier than originally planned fuel switch from lignite to natural gas.
+The switch has become effective as of May 2017 and it lowers Vattenfall's annual CO2 emissions in Berlin by 600,000 tonnes.

 By 2020 Vattenfall plans to replace the hard coal fired CHP Reuter C by a power-to-heat facility which allows the integration of renewables into the district heating system as well as a gas fired heat only boiler.
 In parallel, Vattenfall has realized the delivery of steam from the Moorburg power plant to an industrial partner in the same area, which will change the plant's operation mode from pure condensing to be CHP based.